szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 As you can see, the loop executed the alert 5 times, incrementing the value of `i` each time.
 In other words, this loop is saying: "while `i` is less than 5, do the following:".

+__Note:__ It is very important to make sure your `while` loops ultimately end by satisfying the condition you specify.
+If you don't, the loop will continue forever, and the user will be required to force-quit your program or close the window to stop it.

 ## Putting It All Together - The Library App

 Let's use the skills we've learned in this lesson to create a simple app that will allow us to sort, display, and search for book titles from our library.